Johor's Pakatan Harapan state government falls, new coalition to take over

 Earlier on Tuesday, BN's Mr Hasni said that the new alliance was preparing a statutory declaration with the state assemblymen to take over the Johor state government.

-He claimed that BN had enough numbers, as the new government would include defectors from Bersatu as well as five members from Parti Amanah Negara and Parti Keadilan Rakyat (PKR).
+He claimed that BN had enough numbers, as the new government would include defectors from Bersatu as well as five members from Amanah and Parti Keadilan Rakyat (PKR).

 In the 56-member Johor state government, BN holds 16 state seats and PAS one seat.